Skip to content

 You will get lowering springs for around 150 pounds, however you will also require adjustable rear camber bolts and laser tracking alignment to correct camber and optimise handling overall your looking around 240 maximum spend all fitted and aligned.

-You could make something back on the existing ST springs on eBay which would help things aswell.
+You could make something back on the existing ST springs on ebay which would help things aswell.

 After lowering another good upgrade is a bigger diameter rear sway bar,